aitordsgn/EcommerceWeb/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Ecommerce Web
+# You can view the page here:  [Ecommerce Web](https://aitordsgn.github.io/EcommerceWeb/)
 I have been following a youtube tutorial playlist: https://www.youtube.com/playlist?list=PL9bD98LkBR7P8MYh0RzNSHgeVNTA8g0nB

 The base web has been made by following that tutorial, but now I am implementing changes on my own.